adorsys/open-banking-gateway/docs/architecture/dictionary.md

 - allPsd2[allAccounts]

 ### <a name="FinTechContext"></a> FinTechContext
-Information used to identify the FinTech application at the TppBankingApi.
+Information used to identify the FinTech application at the BankingApi.
 For example a FinTech SSL client certificate or an APIKey or an oAuth2 Password Grant Credential.

 ### <a name="PsuConsentSession"></a> PsuConsentSession
-Information associated with the consent as exchanged between the FinTechApi and the TppBankingApi.
+Information associated with the consent as exchanged between the FinTechApi and the BankingApi.
 Generally contains:
 - Data needed to customize psu access at the ConsentAuthorisationApi (showInfoPanel, fintechStateHash)
 - Data needed to manage redirection of PSU from the TppConsentSession to the FintechUI like (FinTech-Redirect-URI, FinTech-Nok-Redirect-URI, FinTech-Explicit-Authorisation-Preferred, FinTech-Content-Negotiation)